Sage - Salvia officinalis

 Salvia greggii 'Joy' [AGM] - Two coloured flowers, pale pink petals with darker, purple sepals (calyces).

 Salvia jamensis 'Hot Lips' [AGM] - An evergreen shrub, growing to a metre tall and a metre wide.
 Small scented leaves.
-The first flush of flowers are fully white or fully red, subsequent, later flowers are white and bright red.
+The first flush of flowers are fully white or fully red, subsequent, later flowers are white with bright red tips.
 It will continue to flower until the first frosts.

 Salvia microphylla 'Hot Lips' - The flowers are red early in the season, but appear white with red tips from early summer.